PiXLtez/PiXL-Public/README.md

 [![Watch the trailer](https://img.youtube.com/vi/QVPEZzORz4w/maxresdefault.jpg)](https://youtu.be/QVPEZzORz4w)

 # PiXL-Public
-This is the Public PiXL Repo of our progress

-# TLDR;
-PiXL is an evoloving RPG on the Tezos blockchain.
+PiXL is an evoloving RPG on the Tezos blockchain by Lex & Darren (skode)

+This is the Public PiXL Repo of our progress.

 # Main Concepts
 PiXL is an RPG (Role Playing Game) that is designed to evolve and constantly change.
 There are 5 main ideas that are core to project: